albacoretuna/flowdock-search-and-analytics/README.md

 2. How to get list of the flow names?

 There's an npm script for it.
 Run npm run list-flows.

+3. How to setup Kibana?
+What's an index pattern?

+Index pattern is simply the index name you have used for indexing data into elastic search.
+The default here is "flowdock".

+3. How to setup Kibana?
+What's the time stamp field?

+Choose "sentEpoch" as your time stamp field.

 </details>

 # Developer notes